vackosar/vackosar.github.io/_posts/2020-08-21-Brutalist-and-Modernist-Architectures-Collide-at-Sunshine-Plaza-in-Prague.md

     <figcaption class="figure-caption">Colourful statues next to children playground.</figcaption>
 </figure>

-The current generation hopefully not allow the resource pie to stop growing by being explorative, inovative, and enterprising.
+The current generation hopefully will not allow the resource pie to stop growing by being explorative, inovative, and enterprising.
-And thus next gallery will be from a new colony on Mars or an O'Neill cylinder in space.
+And thus the next gallery will be from a new colony on Mars or an O'Neill cylinder in space.